Why is Engagement Marketing Important?

 Conversational AI is the best way brands can achieve this today.
 It may seem like a faraway opportunity, but the benefits are quite clear.
 It doesn’t just help create multi-minute customer conversations – it can be positioned on high-reach advertising channels, in e-commerce portals, social media channels and even in retail stores, all of which leads to 30% higher sales and 90%+ customer satisfaction.

-By engaging consumers in a conversation (using products like virtual sales advisors), you can answer basic questions, offer diagnostics, provide recommendations and reassure customers about their best purchasing choices.
+By engaging consumers in a conversation (using products like virtual product advisors), you can answer basic questions, offer diagnostics, provide recommendations and reassure customers about their best purchasing choices.
 This means that when consumers express a specific concern, whether it’s dry skin or a desire to travel more, you can register those specific intents in your CRM and leverage that through email and other retargeting methods.
 This empowers you to involve higher levels of personalization in your media mix, but also reduce the instance of irrelevant marketing – an all-too-common occurrence today that actually pushes most consumers away.

-Within the experience itself, brands can also deploy tools like Conversation Conversion Optimization, which leverages even more AI to achieve the best possible sales outcome for each conversation in the fastest possible way.
+Within the experience itself, brands can also deploy tools like Conversational Conversion Optimization, which leverages even more AI to achieve the best possible sales outcome for each conversation in the fastest possible way.
 It’s like A/B testing on steroids – every interaction can use more and more incremental conversational data to determine the likely outcomes, and in real-time steer more conversations towards exactly the outcomes you want!

 It’s this qualitatively different (and better) data – the information that comes from every statement, conversation and disclosure – that makes it possible to put engagement marketing first and achieve a radically better result.
-For example, using a virtual sales advisor in your advertising, on social channels and as a core call-to-action on your ecommerce website can surface specific concerns, create opportunities to talk and then simplify product selection, building a relationship and increasing purchase confidence at every step in the process.
+For example, using a virtual product advisor in your advertising, on social channels and as a core call-to-action on your ecommerce website can surface specific concerns, create opportunities to talk and then simplify product selection, building a relationship and increasing purchase confidence at every step in the process.

 How Engagement Marketing Changes the Reach You Generate